-Capital acquisition and construction are reflected as expenditures in Governmental Fund statements and the related assets are reported as capital assets in the (applicable) governmental or business-type activities column in the government-wide financial statements.
+Capital acquisition and construction are reflected as expenditures in Governmental Fund statements and the related assets are reported as capital assets in the applicable governmental or business-type activities column in the government-wide financial statements.
 The Town did not maintain adequate subsidiary records documenting the existence, completeness and valuation of capital assets.
 All purchased capital assets are stated at historical cost where records are available and at an estimated historical cost where no records exist.
 Capital assets include significant amounts of infrastructure which have been valued at estimated historical cost.
 The estimated historical cost was based on replacement cost multiplied by the consumer price index implicit price deflator for the year of acquisition.
+The extent to which capital assets, other than infrastructure, costs have been estimated and the methods of estimation are not readily available.
 Donated capital assets are recorded at estimated fair market value at the time of donation.
 The costs of normal maintenance and repairs that do not add to the value of assets or materially extend their respective lives are not capitalized; however, improvements are capitalized.
-Interest expenditures are not capitalized on capital assets.
+Interest expenditures are not capitalizeds.